ValGorovyi/project-mind-games/README.md

 (enter the following in the project root folder ```npm i prompt-sync```).

 # To run the program #
 Enter the following in the project root folder ```node src/index.js```.
+Enter the following in the project root folder if you want to see the response ```node src/index.js debug```.

 # Interaction #
 Answers to questions should be without extra characters (dots at the end, extra spaces, etc), in lowercase.
-You can use '+' and '-' instead of 'yes' and 'no'.
+You can use '+' and '-' instead of 'true' and 'false'.

 The calculator rounds to one digit after the dot, for example 4.7.
 Use the character '*.*'